2009 Icelandic Cup

-Visa-Bikar 2009 is the 50th season of the Icelandic national football cup.
+The 2009 Visa-Bikar is the 50th season of the Icelandic national football cup.
 It began on 22 May 2009 and ended with the final on 3 October 2009 at Laugardalsvöllur.
 The winners qualified for the second qualifying round of the 2010–11 UEFA Europa League.

 First round

 The First Round consists of 32 teams from lower Icelandic divisions.
 The matches were played between 23 and 25 May 2009.